Caring For Our Puppies

 Parasite Prevention

-Yorkshire Terriers, known for their sensitive skin, are treated with organic medicated flea shampoo and coat spray to guard against biting parasites.
+Yorkshire Terriers are known for their sensitive skin, so we bathe our puppies with an organic medicated flea shampoo and coat spray to guard against biting parasites.
 Prescribed chemical ingestible chews containing pesticides are avoided due to the potential for medication intolerance, which may lead to severe side effects such as seizures, vomiting, and even death.

 Grooming & Daily Care